Every digital product meets glitches, to fix which a universal method is to reboot or we can say restart.

 Amazon released the Kindle First Generation on November 19, 2007, for US$399.
 It sold out in five and a half hours.
 The device remained out of stock for five months until late April 2008.

 To reset your First generation Kindle, first you need to turn it off, then open the back cover and remove the battery.
 About 1 minute later, put the battery back to the slot and turn your Kindle on.

 If the issue still happens, then you can try another method.
-When the Kindle is turning on, open the back cover and find the "reset button", you need to find a tiny and sharp stuff to press the button for about 30 seconds untill the 1st generation Kindle turn off.
+When the Kindle is turning on, open the back cover and find the "reset button".
+You need to find a tiny and sharp stuff to press the button for about 30 seconds untill the 1st generation Kindle turns off.

 On February 10, 2009, Amazon announced the Kindle 2.
 It became available for purchase on February 23, 2009.
 The Kindle 2 features a text-to-speech option to read the text aloud, and 2 GB of internal memory of which 1.4 GB is user-accessible.

 To reset the 2nd generation Kindle is pretty simple, just press the power button until it turns off then wait about 1 minute to let it boot up.
-It is doesn't turn on automatically, you can manually press the power button until it turns on.
+If it doesn't turn on automatically, you can manually press the power button until it turns on.

 But if you want to wipe out the user data or make it to factory defaults, then please hold the power button for 30 seconds and release it, then immediately press the home button until the screen flashes.

 If everything goes well, your kindle should reboot itself to its factory defaults.